chrisgrieser/shimmering-obsidian/docs/Note-related Features.md

 - The text set in the [workflow configuration](Workflow%20Configuration.md#Alfred-based-Quick-Switcher) `daily_note_append_prefix` will be inserted in front of the input text.

 ℹ️ *Since I do not use daily notes myself, I find it hard to maintain continuously improve this the daily note feature, which is why I am deprecating this.
 I encourage you to check out the [Alfred workflow for Obsidian by hauselin](https://github.com/hauselin/obsidian-alfred), which focuses on daily notes and complements this workflow quite nicely.*

-## Move Note
-__`om` or `triggered via hotkey`: Move the current note to a different folder in your vault.__
-- This fully replicates the functionality of the `Move File to another folder`.
-- 💡 The reason for this command is that the `Move File to another folder` is only available when the file explorer core plugin is enabled.
-However, some users of this Alfred workflow (including myself) prefer to fully navigate their vault via Alfred, so that the file explorer isn't really needed anymore — the move command is basically the last thing stopping you from simply deactivating the file explorer plugin.